-The hollow terminal will accumulate positive charge until there is enough potential to overcome the breakdown voltage of the gas that it is immersed in.
-The breakdown voltage of air at STP is $\sim 2.38 \times 10^6$ V/m between two plane surfaces at 5 mm apart.
+The hollow terminal will accumulate positive charge which is controlled by the upcharge and the column currents, along with the current from beam loading.
+Sparking will occur if until there is enough potential to overcome the breakdown voltage of the gas that it is immersed in.
+The breakdown voltage of air at STP is ~ $2.38 \times 10^6 V/m$ between two plane surfaces at 5 mm apart.
 In this type of electric field, air will ionize becoming conductive plasma, and accumulated charge will arc to the nearest object of lower potential.
 The breakdown voltage of gas is specific to the chemical makeup of the gas, and a charged terminal can be held at higher potentials depending on the insulative properties and pressure of the gas surrounding it.
 With the high voltages that the terminal can achieve, and in consideration of the proximity of the terminal relative to other conductive components of differing voltage potentials, at a pressure of about 550 kPa, the volume of space containing the accelerator's high voltage components and ground points is flooded with sulfur hexafluoride gas.

-SF_6 is a gaseous dielectric that acts as a superior electrical insulator, it is also nontoxic and chemically stable.
-ECU's accelerator utilizes this gas to prevent corona discharges; arcing will give way to an unstable terminal voltage and will inevitably cause damage to internal components [46].
-SF_6 has an electrically insulative property that allows for a very high breakdown voltage - approximately three times that of air at STP (2.95 @ 5 mm between charged surfaces).
-The breakdown voltage for SF_6 is increased even further by pressurizing the gas.
+$SF_6$ is a gaseous dielectric that acts as a superior electrical insulator, it is also nontoxic and chemically stable.
+ECU's accelerator utilizes this gas to prevent corona discharges; arcing will give way to an unstable terminal voltage and will inevitably cause damage to internal components. $SF_6$ has an electrically insulative property that allows for a very high breakdown voltage - approximately three times that of air at STP (2.95 @ 5 mm between charged surfaces).
+The breakdown voltage for $SF_6$ is increased even further by pressurizing the gas.

-The pressure of the SF_6 gas is limited to the vacuum seals that are installed on the beamline; if the SF_6 pressure is to great this will create a high-pressure differential and the high vacuum environment in the beam line will be breached by the SF_6 .
-Consequently, the ion beam will become scattered and eventually stopped by collisions with the SF_6 molecules found in the beam line.
-SF_6 gets hot during normal operation, and a temperature increase of the insulating gas will lend itself to a degraded breakdown voltage, so a water cooling system is used to regulate the temperature of the insulating gas.
-The SF_6 gas is also heavy, and, without agitation, will naturally settle at the bottom of the tank.
-The accelerator tank requires a homogeneous distribution of gas within the vessel, so a blower unit is incorporated into the system to uniformly distribute the gaseous sulfur hexafluoride.
+The pressure of the $SF_6$ gas is limited to the vacuum seals that are installed on the beamline and, primarily, the pressure seals of the tank; if the $SF_6$ pressure is too great this will create a high-pressure differential and the high vacuum environment in the beam line may be breached by the $SF_6$ .
+Consequently, the ion beam will become scattered and eventually stopped by collisions with the $SF_6$ molecules found within the beam line. $SF_6$ gets hot during normal operation, and a temperature increase of the insulating gas will lend itself to a degraded breakdown voltage, so a water-cooling system is used to regulate the temperature of the insulating gas.

 The tandem accelerator is so named because it has two stages of acceleration.
-The negative ions are accelerated toward the MV positive terminal as they enter the tank.
-When the ions reach the geometric center of the tank, they enter a gas assembly and N_2 gas is used to strip of their electrons.
-Nitrogen gas is used because of its high electronegativity (affinity for electrons), and low-cost relative to oxygen or fluorine.
+The negative ions are accelerated toward the positive terminal as they enter the tank.
+When the ions reach the geometric center of the tank, they enter a gas assembly containing $N_2$ gas which is used to strip them of their electrons.
+Nitrogen gas is used because of its high electronegativity (affinity for electrons) and low-cost.

-This electron stripping process occurs when an H^- ion beam enters the gas assembly, and after subjection to nitrogen gas, the negative ion beam becomes a positive ion, or proton (H^+) , beam.
+This electron stripping process occurs when an $H^-$ ion beam enters the gas assembly, and after subjection to nitrogen gas, the negative ion beam becomes a positive ion, or proton ( $H^+$ ), beam.
 The newly formed proton beam is subsequently accelerated away from the positive terminal in the second stage of the acceleration.
-This means that if the terminal was adjusted to have a potential of 2 MV the singly charged H^- ion would be given 2 MeV of energy during its first stage of acceleration.
+This means that if the terminal was adjusted to have a potential of 2 MV, the singly charged $H^-$ ion would be given 2 MeV of energy during its first stage of acceleration.
 After the negatively charged ion is stripped of electrons it becomes a proton, and it is forced away from the positively charged terminal and moves downstream toward the grounded high-energy side of the accelerator.
 The second acceleration gives the proton an additional 2 MeV of energy, and this yields a total proton energy of 4 MeV upon emergence from the accelerator.